 This is what it is all about, and the Society exists to promote the well-being and correct breeding of our lovely varieties.
 We run a Welfare, Rescue and Re-homing service for Chinchilla, Silver Tabby, Golden and Smoke Persians and Exotic Shorthairs, operated via our Welfare Officer, and encourage all breeders not to overbreed, and to ensure their kittens have good homes with the emphasis on neutering and spaying.
 Our purpose built Rescue Unit enables us to provide a safe haven for the cats that come in for re-homing.
 They are all assessed, vaccinated, spayed/neutered and have any necessary veterinary attention before being placed with new caring owners.
 All new homes are checked before cats are placed.

 The Society caters for the demands of today's breeders and exhibitors.
 The committee is made up largely of active breeders/exhibitors and judges, most of whom have many years of experience to offer members.
 The Society holds an annual Championship Show for its own breeds, plus Exotic Shorthairs and Household Pets.
-The 2016 show was held on Sunday 20th November, at Hungerford Town Hall & Corn Exchange, Hungerford, Berkshire show results can be viewed here
+The 2017 show was held on Saturday 25th November, at the Samuel Cody Specialist Sports College, Farnborough, Hampshire; show results can be viewed here.

 Black Tipped British Shorthair Adult Male